mbuechner/ef2so/README.md

 4. Start container with: `docker run -d -p 8080:8080 -P ef2so`
 5. Open browser: http://localhost:8080/118540238

-Note: The container does listen on port 8080.
+Note: The container is listen on port 8080.
+If you need a path prefix start container e.g. with `docker run -d -p 8080:8080 -P --env "URLPATTERN=/foo/bar/*" ef2so` and application will be available under http://localhost:8080/foo/bar/118540238

 # How to use it on your website?
 See [Google's documentation](https://developers.google.com/search/docs/guides/intro-structured-data).
 It's better to dynamically inject the Schema.org-JSON-LD, than waiting for the service.
 Google does support that!
 It's basically: